guardian/support-frontend/README.md

 Support Workers
 ===============

-Scala app that polls AWS step functions for work.
+Step functions to provide the backend for support.theguardian.com

-Will interface with:
+Interfaces with:

+* Identity
 * Salesforce
 * Zuora
 * Paypal
 * Stripe
-* Dynamodb